-Only 3 years after the novel by Thomas Harris, screenwriter Ted Tally and director Jonathan Demme crafted a work of suspense that, like many other horror films, might have gotten lost in obscurity were in not for the complex dynamic of the characters.
+Only three years after the novel by Thomas Harris, screenwriter Ted Tally and director Jonathan Demme crafted a work of suspense with complex, dynamic characters.
 Clarice Starling is an FBI agent tasked with getting inside the mind of Hannibal Lecter, a fierce, hyper-intelligent cannibal currently incarcerated for his gruesome acts of violence.
-She must learn all she can from him, for he may hold the key to catching another killer currently at large, Buffalo Bill.
+She must learn all she can from him, for he might hold the key to catching another killer currently at large: Buffalo Bill.

 Buffalo Bill’s psychosis makes him scary in his own right, especially with his treatment of victims, but the real fear is generated by Hannibal.
 He’s cultured, charming, and almost good-natured, weirdly blurring the line between hero and villain.
 That line, however, becomes fully defined upon Lecter’s gruesome escape from prison, which involves murder and biting.

 Clarice’s strength, embodied by the always amazing Jodie Foster, coupled with Lecter’s dangerous intelligence makes for one heck of a movie.
-The conversations between these two characters remain some of the most tension filled moments in the history of film, and Anthony Hopkins’ performance as the cannibal is something that has to be seen to be believed.
+The conversations between these two characters remain some of the most tension-filled moments in the history of film.
+Plus, Anthony Hopkins’ performance as the cannibal is something that has to be seen to be believed.

-Of all the films on this list, Silence of the Lambs is probably the most intelligent, blending true-crime forensics with a philosophical paradox—the betterment and degradation of the human mind both occurring at the same time.
+Of all the films on this list, Silence of the Lambs is probably the most intelligent.
+It blends true crime forensics with a philosophical paradox — the betterment and degradation of the human mind both occurring at the same time.

 The Ring (2002)

 Gore Verbinski, an American film director who made the first three Pirates of the Caribbean movies, Rango, and other works, has always had a knack for combining gorgeous film visuals with a heightened awareness of tension and emotion.
-This special talent of his made him the perfect choice to direct The Ring, a remake of the Japanese Ringu (actually, a few Ring movies were made in the East, including the South Korean The Ring Virus).
+This special talent of his made him the perfect choice to direct The Ring, a remake of the Japanese Ringu (actually, a few Ring movies had already been made, including the South Korean The Ring Virus).
 Based on a novel by Koji Suzuki, both the Japanese and the American versions exude a strong psychological terror that makes them seem like grittier versions of an Alfred Hitchcock movie.

-In The Ring, an unlucky group of minor characters stumble upon a cursed video tape that is said to kill you seven days after watching it.
-A journalist who lost a niece to the tape searches for answers amid creepy fog, lighthouses, horses, and a group of people concealing a mystery that the reporter slowly unravels.
-It turns out that an adopted little girl named Samara possessed very dark powers, which frightened her guardians so much that she was dumped into a well, where she slowly suffered for 7 days before passing.
+In The Ring, an unlucky group of minor characters stumble upon a cursed video tape.
+Supposedly, the tape kills you seven days after watching it.
+A journalist who lost a niece to the tape searches for answers amid creepy fog, lighthouses, horses, and a group of people concealing a mystery.
+The reporter slowly uncovers that an adopted little girl named Samara possessed very dark powers, which frightened her guardians so much that she was dumped into a well, where she slowly suffered for 7 days before passing.
 Now, anyone who watches the disturbing tape made by the girl’s twisted spirit is doomed to die.

-The manner of death for the victims is easily the scariest aspect of the film, and it’s masterfully executed by Verbinski to a truly traumatizing event.
-The victims are pale and twisted, expressions contorted into a zombie like appearance –they, like Samara, experience the full effects of being trapped in a deep well for a week before dying.
+The manner of death for the victims is easily the scariest aspect of the film, and it’s masterfully executed by Verbinski into a truly traumatizing event.
+The victims are pale and twisted, expressions contorted into a zombie-like appearance — they, like Samara, experience the full effects of being trapped in a deep well for a week before dying.